SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.12.md

 - If resources based on a function with an entry point were incorrectly linked, up to now it could occur that these were not included in an export.
 Now they will be included but marked as invalid.
 Missing resources will also be exported but will not be marked as to be created.
 In both cases, these resources will not be added or updated during an import.

 - Capacities will now be exported as numeric values.
 - Numeric capability ranges will now be exported as invariant culture.
 - The check for duplicate resource names during an import has been enhanced.

 #### SRM_ExportFunctions and SRM_ImportFunctions updated with mediated function support \[ID_29101\]

 The *SRM_ExportFunctions* and *SRM_ImportFunctions* scripts have been updated to also support mediated functions.

 When you export virtual functions, you will be able to create a .dmapp package for each protocol linked to a virtual function.

 When you import virtual functions:

-- If the protocol linked to a virtual function does not exist yet, the virtual function and its asso­ciated components will be imported without any reference to the protocol.
+- If the protocol linked to a virtual function does not exist yet, the virtual function and its associated components will be imported without any reference to the protocol.
 - In case a virtual function already exists, the import script will add the new content to the existing virtual function and increment its version.
 - If a virtual function does not exist yet in the system, it will be imported with its version set to 1.
 - All associated components will also be imported, and any conflicts will be resolved.
 - A protocol will also be generated for the new virtual function version.

 #### Improved performance when loading SRM_CreateNewBooking \[ID_29177\]